Best Electric Leaf Blower And Vacuum – Buyers Guide

 An electric leaf blower or vacuum is a powered device that is used to extract or remove leaves and other debris from the garden.
 A leaf blower will output a jet of air which can be used to direct the debris into one pile for far easier clean-up, whereas a leaf vacuum will use a jet of inward air to suck and mulch the leaves into the attached collection bag.

 There are a variety of models, each powered in a different way; most commonly you will find petrol, battery or electric leaf blowers.
 However, in this article, we are going to be looking at the electric version, which connects to the mains via a power cable giving you continuous power.
-This is ideal for larger gardens where battery power might not last long enough on a single charge.
+This is ideal for larger gardens where battery power might not last long enough on a single charge or higher air speeds and air flow rates are required.

-In the main, there are three types of electric tools in this category – leaf blowers, leaf vacuums or a 2-in-1 version that features both.
+In the main, there are three types of electric tools in this category – leaf blowers, leaf vacuums or a 2-in-1 versions that features both.
 However, it is worth remembering that switching from blowing to suction can be quite tricky and if you are lucky enough to find a model where the process is relatively simple, you may find that you lose some power.
-For this reason, it is essential to familiarise yourself with the tool so that you can use it more easily.
+For this reason, it is essential to familiarise yourself with the tool and its features, so that you can use it more easily and efficiently.

-That being said, there are many advantages to the electric leaf blower, as we mentioned, they offer continuous power but are also relatively inexpensive to buy.
+That being said, there are many advantages to the electric leaf blower, as already mentioned, they offer continuous and higher power, but are also relatively inexpensive to buy.

 Out of all the different types of power, the electric model is by far the cheapest with some decent products being sold for as little as £50.